Wau00/Note-Taker-ExpressJs-HW-11/README.md

 # Note-Taker-ExpressJs-HW-11

 # Description
 In this project, we build a Notes Taker.
-The app has de ability of create, save, and delete notes on the page just by clicking on the designated buttons.
+The app has the ability of create, save, and delete notes on the page just by clicking on the designated buttons.
 This application back-end was build with node.js, and multiple npm packages (express,uuid, and nodemon) the deployed app is hosted using Heroku technology.

 # Table of Content